Gatherings restricted, schools closed: What's being done to fight COVID-19

 Yukon

+Yukon residents flying into Canada with COVID-19 symptoms must quarantine at their arrival destination, and those without symptoms are ordered to self-isolate for 14 days when they get home.

-Yukon has asked anyone who arrives in the territory to self-isolate for 14 days.
+Yukon has asked everyone arriving in the territory, including mine workers, to self-isolate for 14 days.

 The government has closed bars and limited social gatherings to 10 people or less.